TanStack Router Meets NativeScript - A Native Navigation Story

 <image sharedTransitionTag={avatarTag} class="w-[72] h-[72] rounded-full" />

-For larger apps, we recommend extracting this into a small utility so tags and transition config stay centralized:
+For larger apps, pull this into a small utility so tags and transition config stay in one place:

 // src/utils/shared-transitions.ts